Overview

 Pancreatitis (inflammation of the pancreas) happens in about 1 in 30 people.

-- The medicine can suppress your bone marrow which reduces the number of red cells, white cells and platelets produced.
+- a reduction in the number of red cells, white cells and platelets produced (this is normal)

-- Abnormal liver function tests can happen in about 1 in 20 people.
+- abnormal liver function (this happens to about 1 in 20 people)

-Call a GP, our team or 111 straight away if:
+Call a GP, our team or NHS 111 immediately if you:

-- you notice any unexplained signs of bruising or bleeding
+- notice any unexplained signs of bruising or bleeding

-- you notice jaundice (yellowing of the eyes or skin)
+- notice jaundice (yellowing of the eyes or skin)

-- you notice a rash after starting the medicine
+- notice a rash after starting the medicine

-Go straight to the emergency department (A&E) if you feel very unwell.
+Go straight to your nearest emergency department (A&E) if you feel very unwell.

-Azathioprine increases the skin’s sensitivity to the sun and so increases the risk of certain types of skin cancer.
+Azathioprine increases the skin’s sensitivity to the sun, so increases the risk of some types of skin cancer.
 Wear protective clothing and use a high sun protection factor (SPF 50) sun cream.

 Lymphoma is a type of cancer affecting the lymph glands.
 The risk of getting this is higher than in the general population but it remains very rare (1 in 2,500 people).